dovecot/documentation/source/admin_manual/dovecot_logging.rst

    # Leave empty in order to send debug-level messages to info_log_path
    debug_log_path = /var/log/dovecot-debug.log

-The warning and error messages will go to file specified by log_path, while informative messages goes to info_log_path and debug messages goes to debug_log_path.
-If you do this, make sure you're really looking at the log_path file for error messages, since the "Starting up" message is written to info_log_path file.
+The warning and error messages will go to file specified by :ref:`setting-log_path`, while informative messages goes to :ref:`setting-info_log_path` and debug messages goes to :ref:`setting-debug_log_path`.
+If you do this, make sure you're really looking at the :ref:`setting-log_path` file for error messages, since the "Starting up" message is written to :ref:`setting-info_log_path` file.

 Syslog Example
 ^^^^^^^^^^^^^^^

-Dovecot logging asynchronously via syslog_facility = local5 with basic rules:
+Dovecot logging asynchronously via ``syslog_facility = local5`` with basic rules:

 .. code-block:: none